 Clarity

 Reducing glare using tints and polarised lenses will improve the clarity of your vision, and those of us requiring a prescription don’t need to miss out.
-Prescription lenses can be tinted, have UV coatings and be polarised, to allow you to enjoy your best possible vision, be it while reading by the pool or keeping an eye on your kids in the surf.
+Prescription lenses can be tinted, have UV coatings and be polarised, allowing you to enjoy your best possible vision, be it reading by the pool or keeping an eye on your kids in the surf.

 While sunglasses may be seen simply as a fashion item, they are also designed to provide comfort, clarity and protection for your eyes.
-With this knowledge on hand, it’s important to consider UV protection, polarisation and the prescription – as well as the frame design and fit – when choosing your next pair.
+With this insight it’s worth thinking about UV protection, polarisation and your prescription – as well as the frame design and fit – when choosing your next pair.